TyroneMartin/cms/additionalResource/ComponentGenerationGuide.md

 ng new cms --prefix=cms
 ```

-For example, to create a `"cms-header"` component:
+For example, to create a `"cms-contacts"` component:

 ```bash
 ng generate component contacts